By Jing Xin, United States

 Later, Sister Anna read me another passage of God’s words: “In your opinions, what is the greatest wisdom?
 With your current statures and with the time since you started believing in God, in what way should you practice that possesses the greatest wisdom?
 You’ve never thought of this, have you?
 Say there is a person who appears incapable, slow of speech, and taciturn.
 But in their heart they have the greatest wisdom that no one else has.
 Most people don’t do what this person does and when they see this person doing this they think them stupid, that what they do is superfluous, and they say: ‘Why are you always doing this?
 You follow the rules too much and youin such a stupid way.
 Is there any need to do that?’
 So tell Me, what exactly is the greatest wisdom?
 (Always quieting one’s heart before God, praying more to God, being close to God in all things.)
 You’ve touched a little upon it here.
 What are you aiming for in getting close to God?
 (To seek out .)
 And what are you aiming for by seeking out God’s will?
 (To find a path for practice.)
 You’ve understood the general meaning.
 Is your aim in seeking out God’s will to be reliant on God?
 (Yes.)
 By relying on God, are you making things easier for yourself?
 God does it all so you don’t have to, so you don’t have to go to any trouble.
 Is this wisdom?
 Let Me tell you: The greatest wisdom is to look to God and rely on God in all things” (“Young People Should See Through the Evil Trends of the World”).

 Sister Anna continued to fellowship: “From God’s words we can tell that relying on God and looking upon God is the greatest wisdom.
 In our view, many things could be tough for us and somethings could be unachievable in our reach, but with God’s guidance and enlightenment, achieving them can be unbelievably easy.
 Because God is almighty and omniscient, and with God there is nothing He can’t do.
 If we do not rely on God, only doing things in our will and strength, the result may be unpleasant.
 Just like scientists doing research to obtain scientific achievements, their success is 99 percent perspiration and 1 percent inspiration.
 Without that 1 percent inspiration, their 99 percent perspiration will be a waste, and that’s how important that share of inspiration is!
-Hence whenever we are in doubt or trouble, we need to, pouring out to Him whatever is in our hearts, telling Him that we feel we are stupid, have bad memory, and are willing to let Him lead us and guide us through.”
+Hence whenever we are in doubt or trouble, we need to pray to God, pouring out to Him whatever is in our hearts, telling Him that we feel we are stupid, have bad memory, and are willing to let Him lead us and guide us through.”

 From God’s words and the sister’s fellowship, I understood that my worry was useless, whether I could pass the exam or not, it was not up to my own ability, but it is in God’s plans and orders.
 I should still study but I had to correct my attitude, and needed to entrust my difficulties to God and rely on God.
 Afterward, I felt that I had my reliance and became much relaxed.
 My previous worries, concerns and fears seemed to be gone.
 From that day on, I prayed to God every day, looking to and relying on God when I studied.
 Unknowingly, my mindset changed a lot.
 After stopping desperately memorizing the questions, I never worried if I can pass the exam, willing to put the result of the exam in God’s hands.
 The things I cared about every day was to maintain a normal relationship with God, performing my spiritual devotions and having gatherings as scheduled, and then go to study for the exam.
 Slowly, I felt that I was more clear-heading, not like in the past when I had headaches.
 What’s more amazing was I managed to memorize almost all the questions in 8 days.
 On the day of the exam, I quieted my heart and entrusted everything to God.
 After having passed the exam easily, I successfully got my post certificate.
 The moment when I saw the result, I knew clearly it was all God’s doings and blessings.
 For the first time in my life, I felt that looking upon God and obeying God will make my heart so peaceful and assured.